 When I immigrated here, I started with Stewart Weir as a technologist.
 They valued my skills in drafting and engineering calculation.
-I was initially in the powerline department and later switched to pipeline department.
+I was initially in the powerline department and later switched to the pipeline department.
 Opus acquired Stewart Weir, they became Opus Stewart Weir, the company was trying to find new markets.
 While I was a technologist there, I was reminded of my previous efforts with coding, maybe I needed to prove myself?

-With my background as a processing engineer, I can envision different systems how they will develop throughout the project.
+With my background as a processing engineer, I can envision different systems and how they will develop throughout the project.
 Not just a particular task, but the whole backend process, the visualization on the front end and how they should be tied together.
 I had this vision for Skymatics right away.